Learning to Receive Instead of Control

 In the Eucharist, we do not seize Christ; we receive Christ.
 We do not control Him; we consent to be fed by Him.
 The Eucharist teaches us that divine life is gift — and that true strength is found in dependence on God.

 Even the Cross reveals this pattern.
 Christ receives the Father’s will.
-Not as resignation, but as love.
-Not as defeat, but as obedience that becomes victory.
+He does not submit Himself in resignation, but in love.
+His carrying of the Cross is not an act of defeat, but one of obedience that ultimately becomes victory.

-We learn to receive in small ways: accepting correction, accepting limitations, accepting that some prayers remain unanswered for a time, accepting that suffering may not be removed but can be redeemed.
+We learn to receive in small ways: heeding correction, tolerating limitations, accepting that some prayers remain unanswered for a time, and understanding that suffering may not be removed but can be redeemed.

 And surrender is not weakness.
 It is the doorway to freedom.